Predicting ion channel conductance via dissipation-corrected targeted molecular dynamics and Langevin equation simulations: Results and Discussion

 As in the case of the DH conformation, the friction profile displayed in Fig.~\SIpmfHtoH B is minimal at the center of the channel, and peaks at gradients of the free energy profile.
 The friction rises from $|z|=\SI{0.2}{nm}$ until it peaks at $|z|\approx\SI{0.5}{nm}$ and decreases towards the channel entrance binding sites, and qualitatively agrees with the diffusion constant profiles presented in Ref.~\cite{Peng16}.
+The mean friction $\mean{\Gamma_\text{H2H}}\approx$~150~kg/(mol~ps) corresponds to a mean diffusion coefficient of $D_\text{H2H} \approx 1.6 \cdot 10^{-3}$~\AA$^2$/ps, which agrees with other investigations \cite{Peng16} within a factor of $\sim$10, and is well comparable to values obtained in similar nonequilibrium simulations employing steered MD\cite{deFabritiis08} ($\sim$1.8$ \cdot 10^{-3}$~\AA$^2$/ps).

 \paragraph{LE with electrical field}